cta-observatory/dl1-data-handler/README.md

 It will automatically sort the simtel files in the file_dir directory into groups with matching particle_type, zenith, azimuth, and production parameters.
 Within each of these groups, it will group together input files in sequential order into runs of size NUM_INPUTS_PER_RUN.
 The output filename for each run will be automatically generated as ``[particle_type]_[ze]deg_[az]deg_runs[run_number_range]___[production info].h5``.
 The output YAML file will be written to output_file.

+### ImageMapper

+The ImageMapper class transforms the hexagonal input pixels into a 2D Cartesian output image.
+The basic usage is demonstrated in the [ImageMapper tutorial](https://github.com/cta-observatory/dl1-data-handler/blob/master/notebooks/test_image_mapper.ipynb).
+It requires [ctapipe-extra](https://github.com/cta-observatory/ctapipe-extra) outside of the dl1-data-handler.
+See this publication for a detailed description: [arXiv:1912.09898](https://arxiv.org/abs/1912.09898)

 ### Other scripts

-All other scripts located in the scripts/deprecated directory are not currently updated to be compatible with DL1DataHandler >= 0.7.0 and should not be used.
+All other scripts located in the scripts/deprecated directory are not currently updated to be compatible with dl1-data-handler >= 0.7.0 and should not be used.

 ## Examples/Tips